Visual Appearance of Mercury, Nickel and Palladium Chronic Dental Ingestion Eczema – Post 6

 It is suggested by some practitioners to remove dairy products for speedy mercury detoxification, yet dairy products are rated as beneficial for the nickel-free diet.

-There is a natural crossover of food nutrients and does depend on patients’ specific toxicity levels.
+There is a natural crossover of food nutrients and does depend on each and every patients’ individual specific toxicity levels.

 In this case, the mercury had to take preference because not only is it simply life-threatening, cancer threatening, but blood tests provided results suggesting extremely high levels in the body.

-Once dental works were finished and immediate mercury chelation had taken place over the year, other foods were then introduced back into the diet, counterbalancing the nickel chelation that was needed.
+Once dental works were finished removing metals from the oral cavity, and immediate mercury chelation had taken place over the year, other foods were then introduced back into the diet, counterbalancing the nickel chelation that was needed.

 Perhaps, consultations with dieticians at the beginning of chelation may be a better solution.